Studying efficiently requires you to organise your time and resources. The following are general guidelines to help you prepare for exams.

 See The Learning Centre's guide to Exam Skills - Clue Words

-To study effectively, you need a good study area with minimal distractions.
+Create a good study area To study effectively, you need a good study area with minimal distractions.

 - Is it a quiet environment free from interruptions and distractions, loud noises and people coming and going?